Kenzie-Academy-Brasil-Developers/kenzieflix-static-page/README.md

-This is a project aimed at recreating the Netflix homepage in a static format using HTML, CSS, and potentially JavaScript.
+This is a project aimed at recreating the Netflix homepage in a static format using HTML and CSS.
 The primary goal is to practice web design and front-end development skills by replicating the look and feel of the famous streaming platform.

 ## Features and Technologies Used